vtlanglois/Exercise-01c-Export-from-Twine/README.md

 ```
 world = {}
 ```
-This is initializing a variable called world that is being set up as an empty dictionary.
+This statement initializes a variable (called world) as an empty dictionary.
 Select the {} and replace it with the contents of the browser window you copied previously.
-If you are successful, main.py should now be around 230 lines long instead of 15.
+If you are successful, main.py should now be around 230 lines long instead of 15. *Be careful to only select the {}.
+When you are done, line 5 should still start world = {*.

-Otherwise, main.py is quite simple.
+The rest of main.py is quite simple.
 It will print out the name of the world, and then go through each of the passages and print out their relevant contents.
-Run main.py by pressing the green play button in the top right corner of the window.
+Confirm you haven't made any mistakes by running main.py; press the green play button in the top right corner of the VS Code window.

 In GitHub Desktop, you should now see main.py highlighted.
 Add a Summary message at the bottom of that panel, and push the "Commit to master" button.
 On the right side of the top, black panel, you should see a button labeled "Push origin".
 Press that now.